 MP3 (a.k.a.
 MPEG-1/2 Audio Layer III) is the most popular codec on the market.
 This format is compressed, meaning that each frame (audio sample) must be read, decompressed and then played properly.
 Hence, It will be harder to implement.
-Decoding is easier compared to encoding.
 MP3 is a standard codec with its specifications but they are vague concerning the encoding method.
 It requires some heavy pre-processing on the raw data with a polyphase filterbank (Fourier's transform) in addition to the classical Huffman coding used to compress data.
+The complete process is detailled in a later part.